vidalme/gradientdiscipline/README.md

 #### [ [ 10/01/2024 ] ]

 #### Planning ---> Sections 19 to 23.
-This is very challenging day, long hours of these sections plus surf day.
+This is a very challenging day, long hours of these sections plus surf day.

 #### Execution --->